IamTheVector/Forgetfulino/README.md

 # Forgetfulino

-Forgetfulino is an Arduino library that embeds the original sketch source code directly inside the compiled firmware and allows retrieving it later through the Serial interface.
+Forgetfulino is an Arduino library that embeds the original sketch source code directly into the compiled firmware and allows retrieving it later through the Serial interface.

-This allows you to recover the exact code uploaded to the board even if the original sketch file is lost.
+This makes it possible to recover the exact code uploaded to a board even if the original sketch file is lost.

 ------------------------------------------------------------

-## Key Features
+## Features

-- Zero RAM usage, source is read directly from flash memory
+- Zero RAM usage, reads directly from flash memory
-- Works with sketches of any size
+- Works with sketches of any size, no memory limitations
-- PROGMEM support on AVR architectures
+- PROGMEM support for Arduino AVR
-- Compatible with multiple platforms:
+- Compatible with multiple architectures:
-  - AVR (Arduino Uno, Mega, Nano)
+  - AVR
   - ESP8266
   - ESP32
   - SAMD